telerik/kendo-ui-core/docs/aspnet-mvc/helpers/lineargauge/overview.md

 **WebForms**

         <%: Html.Kendo().LinearGauge()
-                .Name("linearGauge") // The name of the linearGauge is mandatory.
+                .Name("linearGauge") //The name of the LinearGauge is mandatory.
 It specifies the "id" attribute of the widget.
                 .Scale(scale => scale
-                    .Min(0) // Set min value of the linearGauge .Max(200) // Set min value of the linearGauge )
+                    .Min(0) //Set the min value of the LinearGauge.
+                    .Max(200) //Set the min value of the LinearGauge.
+                )
                 .Pointer(pointer => pointer
-                    .Value(10) // Set the value of the linearGauge )
+                    .Value(10) //Set the value of the LinearGauge.
+                )
         %>

 **Razor**

         @(Html.Kendo().LinearGauge()
-              .Name("linearGauge") // The name of the linearGauge is mandatory.
+              .Name("linearGauge") //The name of the LinearGauge is mandatory.
 It specifies the "id" attribute of the widget.
               .Scale(scale => scale
-                  .Min(0) // Set min value of the linearGauge .Max(200) // Set min value of the linearGauge )
+                  .Min(0) //Set the min value of the LinearGauge.
+                  .Max(200) //Set the min value of the LinearGauge.
+              )
               .Pointer(pointer => pointer
-                  .Value(10) // Set the value of the linearGauge )
+                  .Value(10) //Set the value of the LinearGauge.
+              )
         )